apollo

 Directions for Use

-• Emquin Syrup can be taken with or without food, as advised by the doctor.
+• Emquin Syrup can be taken with food to prevent stomach upset, or as advised by the doctor.

 • Follow your doctor's instructions on the dosage and timing of this medication to ensure safe and effective use.